Find the Best Roof Inspectors for Your Business

 - Ridge and Hips: The peak and angled seams of the roof are inspected for loose, damaged, or improperly sealed cap shingles.

 - Gutters, Downspouts, and Fascia: Inspectors look for clogs, proper alignment, and damage.
-They also check the fascia board (the vertical board behind the gutter) for signs of wood rot or water stains, which can indicate overflow or ice dam issues8.
+They also check the fascia board (the vertical board behind the gutter) for signs of wood rot or water stains, which can indicate overflow or ice dam issues.

 Interior and Attic Inspection